SeldonIO/seldon-core/docs/crd/readme.md

 The full specification can be found [here](../reference/seldon-deployment.md).
 Below we highlight various parts and describe their intent.

-The core goal is to describe your runtime inference graph(s) and deploy the with appropriate resources and scale.
-Exxample illustrative graphs are shown below:
+The core goal is to describe your runtime inference graph(s) and deploy it with appropriate resources and scale.
+Example illustrative graphs are shown below:

 ![graph](../reference/graph.png)